terraform-aws-modules/terraform-aws-app-runner/examples/complete/README.md

 - An image based AppRunner service
   - Utilizes "mega" autoscaling configuration created in shared configs
   - Creates a VPC connector to the associated VPC private subnets
+  - Creates an example runtime environment variable and secret

 ## Usage